istio/istio.io/content/help/ops/setup/app-health-check/index.md

 Re-deploy the liveness health check app.

-The above Helm configuration makes it so sidecar injection automatically rewrites the Kubernetes pod YAML, such that health check can work under mutual TLS.
+The above Helm configuration makes it so sidecar injection automatically rewrites the Kubernetes pod YAML, such that health checks can work under mutual TLS.
 No need to update your app or Pod YAML by yourself.

 {{< text bash >}}
 $ kubectl delete -f <(istioctl kube-inject -f @samples/health-check/liveness-command.yaml@)